indiana-university/rivet-icons/README.md

 </span>
 ```

 Extra work is needed if wanting to use `rivet-icons.svg` (rather than `rivet-icons.js` or `rivet-icons.html`).
-First, a few lines of CSS should be included somehow.
+First, a few lines of CSS should be included somewhere.
 Second, optionally use the [`svg4everybody`](https://github.com/jonathantneal/svg4everybody) polyfill to support Internet Explorer.

 ```html
 <span class="rvt-icon">